-Unlike some cities, Senoia isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Senoia are a mix of both white- and blue-collar jobs.
-Overall, Senoia is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Senoia who work in sales jobs (12.44%), office and administrative support (10.60%), and computer science and math (8.48%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Senoia is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Senoia is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Senoia who work in office and administrative support (9.93%), management occupations (9.46%), and sales jobs (8.41%).

 Also of interest is that Senoia has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Senoia is a great place for families with children to consider.
-First of all, many other families with children live here, making Senoia a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Senoia has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Senoia is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Senoia’s overall crime rate is lower than average for the country.

 Senoia is a very ethnically-diverse city.
 The people who call Senoia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Senoia residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Senoia include Irish, English, Ghanian, and Welsh.
+Senoia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.95% of the city’s residents.
+Important ancestries of people in Senoia include German, English, French , and Welsh.

 The most common language spoken in Senoia is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Vietnamese.